 - Special Election Periods: You may get a Special Election Period to switch your Medicare Advantage plan in Washington State if you lose coverage, move away, or have other special circumstances.
 For example, if your insurance company doesn’t go through with a Medicare contract renewal, you may be in a Special Election Period to sign up for a new plan.

 - Medicare Advantage Disenrollment Period: For a few weeks at the beginning of each year, you can drop your Medicare Part C plan and resume coverage from Medicare Part A and Part B. You can also join a Part D plan if you need to.

-Once you have completed your enrollment in a Medicare Part C plan in Washington, the insurance company should mail or email you a new enrollment card.
+Once you have completed your enrollment in a Medicare Part C plan in Washington State, the insurance company should mail or email you a new enrollment card.
 You will typically use this new card instead of the card you got when you joined Medicare Part A and Part B.

 Popular Types of Medicare Advantage Plans in Washington State

 You should understand that you have a variety of Medicare Advantage plans Washington State to choose from.
 It’s important to compare them to find the ones that will work best for you.
 To get started, you can read this brief summary of the most common kinds of Medicare Part C choices in Washington State: